vsajip/sarge/docs/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you need to merge commands with external inputs (e.g. user inputs) and you want to prevent shell injection attacks, you can use the :func:`shell_format` function.
+If you need to merge commands with external inputs (e.g. user inputs) and you want to prevent shell injection attacks, you can use the :func:`~sarge.shell_format` function.
 This takes a format string, positional and keyword arguments and uses the new formatting (:meth:`str.format`) to produce the result::